 7) 25 trainees participate in up to 10 conference calls to share what they are learning as they interview buyers and provide workshops and follow-up assistance to farmers.
 February-October 2017

-FINYS hosted one GoToMeeting conference call in 2017 which was recorded and uploaded to the shared Google Drive.
+FINYS hosted one GoToMeeting conference call in 2017 with 29 participants, which was recorded and uploaded to the shared Google Drive.
 Based on feedback from trainees, FINYS re-evaluated the effectiveness of the conference call format and determined that one-on-one assistance was preferred amongst trainees.
-FINYS gave one-on-one assistance to the trainees, updated workshop resource materials, and promoted the events they organized from 2017-2018.
+FINYS gave one-on-one assistance to 18 trainees, updated workshop resource materials, and promoted the events they organized from 2017-2018.